ashisho0/serverless-text-message-service/README.md

 # Text Message Marketing Campaign Micro-Service

 This project implements a serverless text message marketing campaign micro-service on AWS.
-It uses AWS services like Lambda, API Gateway, SQS, and Step Functions for orchestration.
+It uses AWS services like Lambda, Cloud Formation, API Gateway, SQS, and Step Functions for orchestration.

 ## Project Structure